 - Ice: Ice the painful area with a bag of ice wrapped in a towel, or an ice pack for 48 hours.
 For more tips on icing check out this blog on how to ice.

 - Compression: See your physiotherapist or local pharmacist for a compression bandage or tubigrip.

 - Elevation: Elevate the area to help decrease inflammation.
 See your physiotherapist as soon as possible.

 What can Back in Action do to help?

 Here at Back In Action we can determine the extent of your injury, set goals for your rehabilitation and give you approximate time frames for your recovery.
-If you have just injured your muscle we can help with pain management and helping you modify your lifestyle without causing further or new injuries.
-After the acute stage (the first 48 hours) the first priority is making sure you have full movement inyour joints and help with swelling reduction.
+If you have just injured your muscle we can help with pain management and modifying your lifestyle without causing further or new injuries.
+After the acute stage (the first 48 hours) the first priority is making sure you have full movement in your joints and help with swelling reduction.
 We may use mobilisations, massage, acupuncture or other techniques to help with this.
-We will then gradually help to rebuild your strength and agility and look at the whole kinetic chain to correct any compensations that have occurred to get you back to where you want to be better, faster.
+Next, rehab involves gradually rebuilding your strength and agility and looking at the whole kinetic chain to correct any compensations that have occurred to get you back to where you want to be better, faster.